microsoft/react-native-windows-samples/docs/IRedBoxHandler-api-windows.md

 RedBoxHelper::CreateDefaultHandler(Host);
 ```

-Sample settings up a RedBoxHander that reports errors to an external system, and displays the default RedBox experience within the application:
+Sample settings up a RedBoxHandler that reports errors to an external system, and displays the default RedBox experience within the application:

 ```csharp